ECO-Qube/capi-gce-demo/README.md

-# capi-gke-demo
+# capi-gce-demo

 ## Goal

-- Deploy 3 nodes with Cluster API on GKE
+- Deploy 3 nodes with Cluster API on GCE
 - Deploy some dummy workload e.g. webserver

 ## Building the image